plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 Stale or still-active trace segments cannot satisfy the gate.
-The terminal `udp-evidence-status.tsv` artifact distinguishes a complete product failure from an infrastructure/cleanup failure and records probe, log-join, profile restore, Dial9, Rust UDP-ingress pressure, and Swift pre-queue staging counts.
-Malformed/redacted pressure lines make the evidence incomplete; any observed ingress or staging drop makes the signed healthy-path gate fail.
+The terminal `udp-evidence-status.tsv` artifact distinguishes a complete product failure from an infrastructure/cleanup failure and records probe, log-join, profile restore, provider-process identity, Dial9 close reason/age/byte counts, Rust UDP-ingress pressure, and Swift pre-queue staging counts.
+The provider PID and start identity must remain stable through evidence collection; profile restoration is verified separately and may restart the provider.
+Malformed/redacted pressure lines make the evidence incomplete.
+The test deliberately stalls one E2E UDP service and bursts 512 datagrams.
+The hold uses the same ten-minute expiry as the temporary policy and applies only when the Python bundle, flow metadata endpoint, actual datagram peer, and versioned payload endpoint marker all agree.
+It leaves the production channel capacity unchanged, so interrupted cleanup cannot permanently degrade unrelated UDP.
+The gate requires a Rust ingress drop transition and its recovery for that exact decision `flow_id` inside the pressure phase, rejects foreign-flow or outside-phase drops, and rejects any Swift pre-queue staging loss.
 On macOS 15+, an exact initial endpoint reaching Rust also proves that the modern typed callback delivered the flow; the generic fallback has no public remote endpoint to forward.
 The UDP/443 request uses Apple's
-`nscurl --http3-prior-knowledge` and requires the response to report `http=http/3`; the matching provider record must also be a fresh UDP/443 flow attributed to `com.apple.nscurl`, so a TCP fallback or an unrelated background QUIC flow cannot satisfy it.
+`nscurl --http3-prior-knowledge` and requires the response to report `http=http/3`; the matching provider record must also be a fresh UDP/443 flow attributed to the launched `nscurl` PID, at one of the URL's resolved endpoints.
+The UUID in the URL is only a cache buster; it is not observable in the UDP decision record and is not claimed as a flow-binding token.
+Instead, the gate closes the decision window after a bounded quiescence interval following the launched PID's record and requires exactly one matching PID/endpoint decision, so a TCP fallback or an unrelated background QUIC flow cannot satisfy it.
+The NTP Dial9 pair must close with numeric reason `1` and readable reason `shutdown`, fall inside the actual monotonic gate window, and contain at least one complete 48-byte request and response.

 Exact endpoint and source-application fields remain private during normal operation.
 The example Rust policy owns the E2E mode, probe allowlist, public